aws-samples/api-gateway-websocket-saas-rate-limiting-using-aws-lambda-authorizer/README.md

     6. Check if the system is over the total number of <b>connections per minute</b> allowed for the <b>tenant</b>
     7. Check if the system is over the total number of <b>connections per minute</b> allowed for the <b>session</b>
 5. An AWS Lambda function is used during connect to update the sessions connectionId set and increment the total number of connections for the tenant.
 This also updates the session TTL.
+6. Messages are processed as either silo or pooled depending on the route selected
+   1. To process message per tenant in silo mode with FIFO, messages are sent to the tenants corresponding SQS FIFO queue with the tenant, session, and connection ids as metadata.
+   2. An AWS Lambda function per tenant is used to read messages from the SQS FIFO queue with session based grouping to keep messages in order.
-6. An AWS Lambda function is invoked for each message received by a websocket connection.
+   3. An AWS Lambda function is invoked for each message received by a websocket connection.
 The Lambda will respond by echoing the message back to the sender.
 The Lambda will also send the inbound message AND the response to all other connectionIds for the same session.
 Each inbound message will also update the session TTL.
 7. An AWS Lambda function is used during disconnect to remove the connectionId from the sessions connectionId set and also decrement the total number of connections for the tenant.
 8. Once all connections are closed the client will send an HTTP DELETE request to the Amazon API Gateway HTTP endpoint to remove the session.
 9. An AWS Lambda function is used to process all DynamoDB stream updates.
 This function will check for TTL events and remove connections for sessions that expire.

+## Silo vs Pooled Message processing
+SQS queues are used in silo mode and the API gateway will use the authorization contexts tenantId to determine the queue name per tenant.

 ## DynamoDB Table Structures
-All tables access is restricted by a partition key condition to only allow access to rows in which the primary index matches the current tenantId
+All tables access is restricted by a partition key condition to only allow access to rows for which the primary index matches the current tenantId.

 #### Tenant Table
 The tenant table is used to store the tenantIds and option details to allow each tenant to specify different rate limits.